robertp1994/fair-ds-diga/README.md

 ## Demonstrator overview

 The goal of this demonstrator is a secure and legally compliant method to collect and manage data from various wearable sensor sources (e.g. smartphone and smartwatch), which can then be used to train AI algorithms.
-The prototype focuses on integrating AI-based DiGAs into the healthcare ecosystem by adhering to the FAIR (Findability, Accessibility, Interoperability, and Reusability) and Gaia-X principles.
+The prototype focuses on integrating AI-based DiGAs into the healthcare ecosystem by adhering to the FAIR (Find ability, Accessibility, Interoperability, and Reusability) and Gaia-X principles.
 These guidelines ensure that data management is transparent, accessible, and fair.
 The ability to gather and analyze data about health conditions and influencing factors is crucial for developing new therapies and holistic care strategies.

 <img alt="ExpandAI Demonstrator" height="500" src="./.documentation/assets/DiGA_overview.png" width="500"/>